deepdivesecurity/home-lab/README.md

 - Ubiquiti router/switch

 ### Network Zoning and Segmentation
+#### Network Zones
+- Trusted Zone: Contains critical and personal devices with the highest security requirements
+- Semi-trusted Zone: Contains devices with moderate security requirements.
+These devices are important, but may have some vulnerabilities or limited security controls.
+- Untrusted Zone: Contains devices with the lowest level of trust, primarily guest devices and IoT devices which may contain many vulnerabilities and no security controls.

+#### VLANs & Segmentation
 In my home network, I've opted for 5 virtual local area networks (VLANs) to support segmentation of devices [(M1030)](https://attack.mitre.org/mitigations/M1030/) as follows:
 - VLAN1: Personal devices
   - Zone: Trusted zone